anoldasgupta/JSON-Photoshop-Scripting/Utility-Scripts/Parse-Gradients-File/README.md

 The utility script [Generate Gradients File](/Utility-Scripts/Generate-Gradients-File) performs the reverse operation, i.e., converts a JSON text file, containing a JSON array of gradient objects in [Gradient Object Simplified Format](/JSON-Simplified-Formats/Gradient-Object-Simplified-Format), into a Photoshop gradients file (.grd).

-Please refer to the [Photoshop Gradients File Format](/Documentation/gradients-file-format.html) document for detailed information about the structure of a gradients file.
+Please refer to the [Photoshop Gradients File Format](/Documentation/Photoshop-Gradients-File-Format) page for detailed information about the structure of a gradients file.

 ## Example